department-of-veterans-affairs/vets-design-system-documentation/src/_design/index.md

 # Design

 <div class="va-introtext" markdown="1">
-The design section provides information about the visual language and style used on VA.gov.
+The Design section provides information about the visual language and styles used on VA.gov.
 </div>

-Behind every aspect of the language used on VA.gov lies an intention: to convey interactivity, provide structure to content, and to convey a sense of space and context.
+Behind every aspect of the language used on VA.gov lies an intention: to convey interactivity, provide structure to content, and impart a sense of space and context.

 ## A consistent experience